amro/gibbon/README.markdown

 gibbon = Gibbon::Request.new
 ```

 MailChimp's [resource documentation](http://kb.mailchimp.com/api/resources) is a list of available resources.

-Substitute an underscore if
-a resource name contains a hyphen.
+***Note*** Substitute an underscore if a resource name contains a hyphen.

 ## Examples